phonkee/buildix-rs/README.md

 #[buildix(operator = "OR")]
 struct Filter {
     author_id: Option<i32>,

     #[buildix(expr = "last_updated < ?")]
-    last_updated: Option<SystemTime>,
+    last_updated: Option<i32>,

     // automatically provides filter = "priority = ?"
     priority: i32,

     #[buildix(expr = "age > ?", isnull)]
     age: Option<i32>,

     // inner filter will be sub clause in parentheses (if needed)
     inner: InnerFilter,

     // Vec automatically converts to IN(...), if no value is available
     // this filter will not be available in where clause
     id: Vec<i32>,